panpf/sketch/docs/wiki/animated_image.md

 ## Control playback

-The [DrawableDecoder] related to the animated image returns [SketchAnimatableDrawable] uniformly, and [SketchAnimatableDrawable] is implemented Animatable2Compat interface
+The [Decoder] related to the animated image returns [SketchAnimatableDrawable] uniformly, and [SketchAnimatableDrawable] is implemented Animatable2Compat interface